michael4686/ETL-Data-Warehouse-Implementation-Project/README.md

-# ETL-Data-Warehouse-Implementation-Project
-Data Warehouse ETL solution implementing full pipeline from API to SQL Server, featuring Python ETL and SSIS integration.
-Built during DEPI Data Engineering Track.
+# Data Warehouse ETL Project

+This project demonstrates how to extract API data into a data warehouse using Python and handle ETL processes using SSIS and SQL Server. also it include data base design and data warehouse design
+## Technologies Used
+- Python
+- SQL Server
+- SSIS